KavitaGitCode/PreplaceJS/session-4-tasks/concepts.md

 // boolean -> Object -> null
 // any datatype -> Object -> null

+If there is no property directly available in an object then javascript looks up the chain until it finds the property or reaches the end(null)

 All JavaScript objects inherit properties and methods from a prototype.

 Date objects inherit from Date.prototype